AND GO SLOWLY

-My name is Edyta - I am mum of 2 university students and 2 cats, wife of my best friend, food lover, nature watcher and amateur gardener.
+My name is Edyta - I am a mum of 2 adult girls and 2 cats, wife of my best friend, food lover, and amateur gardener.

 I started my yoga journey as a teenager, back in post-communist Poland when yoga wasn't popular at all.
 It was bhakti yoga - a very mindful, heartfelt and introspective practice.
-As I turned 30, my experience with hatha yoga started in France.
-My yoga teacher at that time imbued in me with love for gentle movement and conscious breathing.
+When I turned 30, my experience with hatha yoga, the physical aspect of yoga, started in France.
+My yoga teacher at that time imbued me with a love for gentle movement and conscious breathing.
 In 2009, I was 36 years old when I completed my first yoga teacher training while living in the US.
-But it took me a very long time to start teaching yoga to the public, simply because I felt that completing 200 hours of training didn't make me a yoga teacher.
+However, it took me a very long time to start teaching yoga to the public, simply because I felt that completing 200 hours of training didn't make me a yoga teacher.
 It was just an invitation to learn how to teach yoga.
 I was also worried that teaching yoga would drain the pleasure of personal yoga practice out of my life.
 Therefore my steps were then very conscious and safe; in private sessions.
-In 2017, I started to provide regular yoga courses for the Adult Learning Education in Surrey, UK where I live now.
-An extremely positive feedback helped me to come forward with my offer to share yoga with the wider public.
+In 2017, I started to provide regular yoga courses for Adult Learning Education in Surrey, UK where I live now.
+A very positive feedback helped me to come forward with my offer to share yoga with the wider public.

 I continually see myself as a student of yoga no matter how many years I teach.
 I always look for opportunities to learn, putting myself in the headspace of a beginner's mind, with all its curiosity and humility.
-In recent years, I qualified to teach yin yoga and meditation.
-And outside the field of yoga - I learned Reiki, sound healing therapies, Qigong, and 2 new languages (English included).
-And hopefully many more things for me to discover...
+In recent years, I qualified to provide sound healing therapies and I am receiving ongoing training in yoga therapy...

-My Yoga & Meditation classes aim to promote well-being, self-awareness and inner peace in hope of creating new connections, within ourselves and with others.
+My Yoga & Meditation classes aim to promote well-being, self-awareness, and inner peace in the hope of creating new connections, within ourselves and with others.